Radio giant iHeartMedia seeks court protection

-TORONTO — IHeartMedia says it's operating as usual while working on a plan to reduce its debt by US$10 billion while under bankruptcy court protection from its creditors.
+TORONTO — IHeartMedia, which has a Canadian partnership with Bell Media, says it's operating as usual while working on a plan to reduce its debt by US$10 billion while under bankruptcy court protection from its creditors.

 Among its branding partners is Bell Media, which owns Canada's largest private-sector radio network as well as the CTV network, conventional local television stations and specialty TV channels including the music-oriented Much.